 Dr. Lois Krahn, Mayo Clinic

 A full sleep cycle lasts around 90 minutes and consists of all 4 stages.
-Sleepers move from stage 1, light sleep and through all the phases until they are in stage 3, deep sleep.
-The last is where dreaming occurs and is called Rapid Eye Movement (REM) Sleep.
+Sleepers move from stage 1, where they experience light sleep, and continue through all the phases until they are in stage 3, where they experience deep sleep.
+The last stage is where dreaming occurs, which is called Rapid Eye Movement (REM) Sleep.

 For centuries people believed sleep to be a passive event, but in 1953, through the use of Electroencephalography (EEG) machines, scientists Nathaniel Kleitman and Eugene Aserinksy were able to determine that the body passes through several complex stages of sleep.